THE ULTIMATE LOFT CONVERSION GUIDE

 Applying for planning permission

 Not eligible for permitted development?
-Don’t worry, though planning has a bad reputation, it can be a seamless process, if you have the right architect by your side.
+Don’t worry, though planning has a bad reputation, it can be a seamless process, if you have the right designer by your side.

 Facts about planning permission…